causify-ai/tutorials/class_project_instructions/Projects/FLAML_Project_Description.md

-### Description
+**Description**

-FLAML (Fast and Lightweight AutoML) is an efficient library for automated machine learning, designed to optimize the process of model selection and hyperparameter tuning.
-It allows users to quickly build high-performing models with minimal computational resources.
-Key features include:
+FLAML (Fast and Lightweight AutoML) is an efficient framework for automating the machine learning model selection and hyperparameter tuning process.
+It is designed to provide high-quality models with minimal computational resources and time.

-- **Automatic Model Selection**: Quickly identifies the best model for a given dataset.
-- **Hyperparameter Tuning**: Efficiently tunes hyperparameters to improve model performance.
-- **Lightweight and Fast**: Designed to work with limited computational resources, making it suitable for standard laptops and cloud environments.
+Technologies Used:
+FLAML

+- Offers automatic model selection and hyperparameter tuning.
+- Optimizes for cost-efficiency in terms of time and computational resources.
+- Supports various machine learning tasks, including classification, regression, and time-series forecasting.

 ---

 ### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)

+**Project Objective**
-**Project Objective**: Build a regression model to predict housing prices based on various features such as location, size, and number of rooms.
+Build a predictive model to estimate housing prices based on various features such as location, size, and number of rooms.
+The goal is to optimize the accuracy of price predictions.

+**Dataset Suggestions**
-**Dataset Suggestions**: Utilize open datasets from Kaggle that contain housing price information, such as those from real estate markets.
+Find datasets on Kaggle related to housing prices or real estate sales.

-**Tasks**:
+**Tasks**
+- Data Ingestion: Load the housing dataset into a Pandas DataFrame.
-- **Data Preprocessing**: Clean and prepare the dataset, handling missing values and encoding categorical variables.
+- Data Cleaning: Handle missing values and outliers in the dataset.
+- Feature Engineering: Create new features based on existing data (e.g., price per square foot).
-- **Model Selection with FLAML**: Use FLAML to automatically select the best regression model for predicting housing prices.
+- Model Training: Utilize FLAML to automatically select the best model and tune hyperparameters for price prediction.
-- **Hyperparameter Tuning**: Apply FLAML’s tuning capabilities to optimize the selected model’s hyperparameters.
-- **Performance Evaluation**: Assess model performance using metrics like RMSE and R², and visualize the results with scatter plots.
+- Evaluation: Assess model performance using metrics like RMSE and R².
+- Visualization: Plot predicted vs. actual prices to visualize model accuracy.

+**Bonus Ideas (Optional)**
+- Compare performance with traditional machine learning models like Linear Regression and Decision Trees.
-**Bonus Ideas**: Explore feature importance and analyze how different features impact housing prices.
+- Implement a feature importance analysis to understand key factors affecting housing prices.

 ---

-### Project 2: Customer Churn Prediction (Difficulty: 2 - Medium)
+### Project 2: Customer Segmentation for E-Commerce (Difficulty: 2 - Medium)

-**Project Objective**: Develop a classification model to predict customer churn in a subscription-based business.

-**Dataset Suggestions**: Find customer churn datasets on Kaggle, often containing features such as customer demographics, subscription details, and usage statistics.

-**Tasks**:
-- **Data Exploration**: Conduct exploratory data analysis (EDA) to understand churn patterns and visualize key features.
-- **Data Preprocessing**: Clean the dataset, encode categorical variables, and perform feature scaling.
+**Project Objective**
+Develop a clustering model to segment customers based on their purchasing behavior.
+The goal is to identify distinct customer groups for targeted marketing strategies.

+**Dataset Suggestions**
+Access customer transaction data available on Kaggle or public e-commerce datasets.

+**Tasks**
+- Data Collection: Gather customer transaction data and load it into a DataFrame.
+- Data Preprocessing: Normalize and scale features relevant to customer behavior.
+- Feature Selection: Identify key features for clustering (e.g., frequency of purchases, average spend).
-- **Model Selection with FLAML**: Employ FLAML to identify the most suitable classification model for churn prediction.
+- Clustering with FLAML: Use FLAML to identify the optimal clustering algorithm and hyperparameters.
-- **Hyperparameter Tuning**: Optimize the chosen model's parameters using FLAML to enhance classification accuracy.
-- **Evaluation and Insights**: Evaluate the model using precision, recall, and F1-score, and provide actionable insights for reducing churn.

-**Bonus Ideas**: Implement a feature importance analysis to identify the top factors influencing customer churn.
+- Evaluation: Use silhouette scores to evaluate the quality of clusters.
+- Visualization: Create visualizations (e.g., scatter plots) to illustrate customer segments.

+**Bonus Ideas (Optional)**
+- Explore different clustering algorithms (K-Means, DBSCAN) and compare results.
+- Develop marketing strategies based on identified customer segments.

 ---

-### Project 3: Time Series Forecasting of Stock Prices (Difficulty: 3 - Hard)
+### Project 3: Time-Series Forecasting of Energy Consumption (Difficulty: 3 - Hard)

+**Project Objective**
-**Project Objective**: Create a time series forecasting model to predict future stock prices based on historical data.
+Create a model to forecast future energy consumption based on historical usage data.
+The objective is to optimize forecasting accuracy for better resource management.

+**Dataset Suggestions**
-**Dataset Suggestions**: Use public stock price datasets available on Kaggle or financial market APIs that provide historical stock data.
+Utilize open government datasets related to energy consumption or Kaggle datasets that provide historical energy usage data.

-**Tasks**:
-- **Data Collection**: Gather historical stock price data and preprocess it for time series analysis.
-- **Feature Engineering**: Create additional features from the time series data, such as moving averages and lagged values.
+**Tasks**
+- Data Acquisition: Load historical energy consumption data into a DataFrame.
+- Data Preparation: Handle missing values and perform time-series decomposition.
+- Feature Engineering: Create lag features and rolling statistics to improve model performance.
-- **Model Selection with FLAML**: Utilize FLAML to explore various time series forecasting models and select the best one.
+- Time-Series Modeling with FLAML: Leverage FLAML to select the best time-series forecasting model and optimize hyperparameters.
-- **Hyperparameter Tuning**: Apply FLAML’s tuning capabilities to optimize the selected model’s hyperparameters.
-- **Forecasting and Visualization**: Generate forecasts and visualize the predicted stock prices against actual prices, using time series plots.

-**Bonus Ideas**: Compare the performance of different models (e.g., ARIMA, LSTM) against FLAML’s best-performing model for a comprehensive analysis.

----

-These projects will provide students with hands-on experience in leveraging FLAML for various machine learning tasks, fostering skills in model selection, hyperparameter tuning, and practical application of data science techniques.
+- Evaluation: Use metrics like MAE and MAPE to assess the forecasting accuracy.
+- Visualization: Plot actual vs. predicted energy consumption over time.

+**Bonus Ideas (Optional)**
+- Incorporate external factors like weather data to improve forecasting accuracy.
+- Experiment with ensemble methods to combine predictions from multiple models.